Iapetus-11/Villager-Bot/README.md

 * Ability to generate Minecraft pixel art from images sent in the chat
 * Ability to ping / check the status of any Minecraft server
 * Expansive economy system (based upon emeralds obviously!)
 * Multi-language support!
-(English, Español, Français, Português)
+(English, Español, Français, Português, Deutsch)
 * Tons of customization and configuration options

 ## Support / Contact Information